paul-gould/foo/README.md

 # foo

-A test repository to check git settings etc. Adding some more text.
+A test repository to check git settings.
+Adding some more text.
 New line